alex-stephen/Text-Based-Adventure-RPG/samara/README.md

 - Programming Concepts: Object-oriented programming, design patterns, encapsulation, inheritance, and polymorphism
 - Testing Framework: Unit Testing (gtest)

-#If you get Stuck on any of the riddles consider googling them, however we chose to make them fairly easy.
+#If you get stuck on any of the riddles consider googling them, however we chose to make them fairly easy.